johnolawoyin14/eduttend/README.md

         1) This route will take up to minute or more before returning any message
         2) This model is not yet returning the right image_id just use this routes to test run your side of the project

+4) the logout route is /api/attendance/logout
+    pls find a way to always logout when the gui closes or when the time expires , i made the route such that the user can only login one session , the the last session didnt logout the user will still be said to be logged in